hamlibdk/HAMLIB-SDK/README.md

 - Navigate to the Qt Deployment directory
 - Run the Qt Maintenance Tool from your Qt deployment directory (i.e. **C:\JTASK64-Tools\tools\Qt**)

-To add Qt 6.3.2:
+To add Qt 6.5.0:

-- Add Qt 6.3.2 MinGW
+- Add Qt 6.5.0 MinGW
-- Ensure that components Qt 6.3.2/MinGW 11.2.0 64 bit and Qt 6.3.2/Qt5 Compatability Module are added.
+- Ensure that components Qt 6.5.0/MinGW 11.2.0 64 bit and Qt 6.5.0/Qt5 Compatability Module are added.
-- Select Qt 6.3.2/All Additional Libraries .
+- Select Qt 6.5.0/All Additional Libraries .
 - Add Developer and Designer Tools / MinGW 11.2.0 64-bit
 - (Recommended) Add the OpenSSL 1.1.1x toolkit (it helps with a WSJTX download).

 On Completion:

-Adjust the marker file in **x:\JTSDK64-Tools\config** to match the Qt version that you want to use
+- Adjust the maker file in **x:\JTSDK64-Tools\config** marker file to match the Qt version that you want to use

-- i.e. rename **qt5.15.2** to **qt6.3.2**
+- i.e. rename **qt5.15.2** to **qt6.5.0**

 ************************************************************************************
 There must only be ONE marker file for Qt in **x:\JTSDK64-Tools\config**